-Divorcing with children involved – this is a nightmare scenario no couple foresees happening.
+Divorcing with kids involved – this is a nightmare scenario no couple foresees happening.
 But here you are, one half of a divorcing couple, reading this article – perhaps desperate for some guidance.
 Your wedding day was all about heartfelt vows and dreams for the future.
 But the reality is, according to completecase.com, divorce with kids is one of the highest types of divorces in the US.
 The bulk of America’s 73.7 million children live in two-parent households and nearly half of American children will experience the divorce of their parents.

 Most children under 18 are impacted negatively by divorce.
 The extent of the impact varies, depending on a host of factors.
 The parents involved – being the adults – have the power to exacerbate the situation.
 Thankfully, just like with most challenging situations, there are strategies and coping mechanisms a couple can adopt.
 There are also common mistakes a couple can avoid.
 Let’s take a look.